Guyanese Americans: Demographics

 The New York City metropolitan area is home to the largest Guyanese population in the United States.

 The United States has the highest number of Guyanese people outside of Guyana.
 The Guyanese-American community mostly consists of people of Indian and African origins although there are a few Indigenous Guyanese living in the United States.

 As of 1990, 80 percent of Guyanese Americans lived in the northeastern United States, especially around New York City, which is home to over 140,000 people of Guyanese descent.

 Many Indo-Guyanese immigrants emigrated to New York City during the upheavals of the 1970s and 1980s and settled in South Richmond Hill.
 The 2000 census identified 24,662 people in Richmond Hill who were born in Guyana, the majority of whom were of Indian descent.
 The large concentration of Indo-Guyanese residents in Richmond Hill and the neighboring South Ozone Park, has led the area along Liberty Avenue to be referred to as "Little Guyana", with the portion of the avenue being officially co-named Little Guyana Avenue in 2021.
 The majority of NYC's Afro-Guyanese population lives in Brooklyn's West Indian neighborhoods, most notably Flatbush and Canarsie.

 Other areas in the U.S. with significant Guyanese populations include Western New York (Buffalo and Rochester), the northern New Jersey cities of Irvington, South Plainfield, Orange and East Orange; and parts of central Florida (Ocala, Orlando, Kissimmee, Southchase, Bay Hill, Clarcona, Minneola, Winter Garden, Winter Park, Windermere, Four Corners, Tampa, Brandon, Orlo Vista, Oakland, and Verona Walk) and southern Florida (Lauderhill, Sunrise, Plantation, Margate, Hollywood, Tamarac, Coral Springs, Oakland Park, Pembroke Pines, Miramar, Fort Lauderdale, North Lauderdale, Lauderdale Lakes, Coconut Creek, Parkland, The Acreage, Loxahatchee, West Palm Beach, Lake Worth Beach, Lantana, Wellington, Boynton Beach, Jupiter, Homestead, Cutler Bay, Miami Gardens, North Miami, and Port St. Lucie).
 Smaller populations can also be found in The Bronx, New York; Westchester County; Rockland County; Nassau County; Schenectady; Emerald Lakes; Olanta; Lincoln Park; and Bladensburg.

 Indo-Guyanese are mostly Hindu, but some are Muslims or Christians.

 Politics

 Guyanese have organized many of the U.S. Caribbean organizations.
 There are many associations of nurses and police from Guyana.
-Although the group has not made a collective impact on U.S. national policy, they have organized, through their churches, with other ethnic groups to promote knowledge about and find solutions for the problems in their neighborhoods and have entered local politics.
-Despite being the 5th largest immigrant group in NYC, there are no council members of Guyanese descent.
+Guyanese Americans have organized, through their churches, with other ethnic groups to promote knowledge about and find solutions for the problems in their neighborhoods and have entered local politics.
+Guyanese Americans are the 5th largest immigrant group in NYC.
+As of 2017, no New York City Council members were there of Guyanese descent.

 Shirley Chisholm was the only Congresswoman of Guyanese descent in American history, as well as the first Black woman elected to the United States Congress.

 Helen M. Marshall, who for three terms served as Borough President of Queens from 2002 to 2014, was born to Afro-Guyanese parents from British Guiana.